 History of the Ancient World: A Global Perspective

 Overall, the History of the Ancient World: A Global Perspective provides a deep and thought-provoking exploration of the ancient world.
 It offers an accessible introduction for anyone interested in learning more about the ancient world and serves as a foundation for further learning in the field of ancient history.

-History of the Ancient World: A Global Perspective is a series that is currently running and has 1 seasons (48 episodes).
-The series first aired on December 16, 2011.
+History of the Ancient World: A Global Perspective is a series that ran for 1 seasons (48 episodes) between December 16, 2011 and on The Great Courses

+History of the Ancient World: A Global Perspective